Jacqueline Nearne: Special Operations Executive

 Nearne's fluency in French quickly brought her to the attention of SOE's F or French Section headquartered in London.
-She was given a commission with First Aid Nursing Yeomanry (FANYs) and trained to be an SOE agent in the same class as Lise de Baissac, Mary Herbert, and Odette Sansom.
+She was given a commission with the First Aid Nursing Yeomanry (FANYs) and trained to be an SOE agent in the same class as Lise de Baissac, Mary Herbert, and Odette Sansom.
 De Baissac described Nearne as "movie-star gorgeous but uncertain of herself in the otherwise all-male, buttoned up atmosphere."
-Her trainers report on her was negative.
+Her trainers' report on her was negative.
 She was said to be "mentally slow and not very intelligent" and "could not be recommended."
 SOE F Section leader Maurice Buckmaster overruled the trainers, accepted Nearne as an agent and later said she was "one of the best we have had."
 Nearne's sister Eileen would also join the SOE and serve in France as a wireless operator.
 Her brother Francis also worked for SOE.

-On the night of 25/26 January 1943, Nearn parachuted into France along with Maurice Southgate, landing near Brioude.
+On the night of 25/26 January 1943, Nearne parachuted into France along with Maurice Southgate, landing near Brioude.
 The two of them created a new SOE network called Stationer with Southgate as the "organiser" (leader) and Nearne as his courier.
-Their job was to organize and work with resistance organizations in two distinct areas, first, around Vierzon, Châteauroux and Limoges, and second, 450 km south-west near the border with Spain around Tarbes.
+Their job was to organize and work with resistance organizations in two distinct areas, first, around Vierzon, Châteauroux, and Limoges, and second, 450 km south-west near the border with Spain around Tarbes.
 A wireless operator and second in command, Amédée Maingard, joined them in April 1943 and in September 1943, Pearl Witherington arrived by parachute to became Southgate's second courier.